manicprone/joint-kit/README.md

 [TBC]

-[Show code for `method-config.js` & application code using `joint.method.<model>.<method>`]

 See the [Action Guide][link-action-guide-bookshelf] for more details.

 ## Generating a RESTful API

-This feature is only available for dynamically-generated custom methods.
+Dynamic router generation is supported using the library's JSON syntax (and with a supported server framework).

-To dynamically generate RESTful endpoints for your custom methods, you must provide a "route config".
+You can dynamically generate RESTful endpoints for your custom methods by providing a "route config".

+NOTE: This feature is only available for dynamically-generated custom methods (via method config).

 [TBC]